sabomichal/spring-injector/README.md

 Do you need to inject spring beans into non managed objects?
 Are you tired of slow aspectj compilation or load-time weaving?
 Then spring-injector is the solution.

-See the test classes for an example use case.
+See the test classes for the example use case.